billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 You need the proper FTDI driver (**1.3.0.10**) for the FT601 chip in the OneBox...

+>Note that this is **not the newest**.
+The 1.4.0 series drivers do not yet work with OneBox!

 >Note that the OneBox does not use enclustra drivers.
 Those are only needed for PXIe basestations.